ItsJuniorDias/Gobarber/README.md

 The idea of the App is:

-_"Customer management system and available sevices, scheduling hours"._
+_"Customer management system and available services, scheduling hours through the mobile app"._

 ## Why?
 This project is part of my portfolio, so, I'll be happy if you could provide me any feedback about the project, code, structure or anything that you can report that could make me a better developer!